PoisotLab/ms_betacov_mapping/README.md

-Spillover risk is complex and, even within a pool of susceptible wildlife hosts, driven by a multiplicity of factors [@Plowright2017PatZoo].
+Disease emergence is complex, and is driven not only by animal-human contact, but also by the underlying evolutionary dynamics in viral reservoirs [@Plowright2017PatZoo].
-Although host richness is often used as a coarse proxy for hotspots of emergence risk [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo], these approaches deliberately oversimplify interspecific heterogeneity in immunology, behavior, and other traits.
-Global maps of spillover risk often struggle to distill these features into interpretable risk maps, and overlook highly-unique host pools that allow for the rapid evolution of highly divergent viruses [@Agosta2010HowSpe].
-In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving hotspots of overall risk [@Power2004PatSpi].
+Although host richness is often used as a superficial proxy for spillover risk [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo], these approaches oversimplify the relevant interspecific heterogeneity in immunology, behavior, and other traits, and therefore overlook unique host pools that allow for the rapid evolution of highly divergent viruses [@Agosta2010HowSpe].
+In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important [@Power2004PatSpi].
+This creates a disconnect between coevolutionary theory and ecological studies of spillover risk.

-These kinds of dynamics lend themselves to interpretation through the lens of the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos], which connects microevolutionary dynamics in symbiotic interactions to macroecological dynamics in host communities.
+The Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos] attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions.
-The GMTC posits that coevolutionary processes between pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, resulting in spatially fragmented evolutionary dynamics, coupled only by dispersal-related processes [@Gomulkiewicz2000HotSpo].
-In turn, these spatially fragmented processes can lead taxonomically homogeneous systems to have different structure and dynamics over large spatial extents [see *e.g.* @Price2002MacThe].
-The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes [see notably @Gomulkiewicz2007DosDon], which all have the potential to act on outbreak potential, pathogen tramission, and disease virulence [@Turner2021RolEnv; @Parratt2016InfDis].
-First hot- and coldspots of coevolution can appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially, because of *e.g.* partial range overlap between organisms [@Nuismer2003CoeHos].
-Second, the GMTC supposes the existence of selection mosaics, wherein the intensity of *selection* varies across space; the strength of reciprocal selection responds to the biotic complexity of the community [locally diverse hosts and viruses are more biotically complex; @Thrall2007CoeSym] *and* to the local favorability of the environment [@Hochberg1998AntCoe].
-Finally, trait remixing occurs when coevolutionary dynamics are driven by the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal.
+The GMTC posits that coevolutionary processes between pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, giving rise to fragmented systems with different structure and ecologically dynamics over large spatial extents [see *e.g.* @Price2002MacThe].
+The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes [see notably @Gomulkiewicz2007DosDon]: coevolutionary hot- and coldspots, which appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially; selection mosaics, wherein the intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally diverse hosts and viruses are more biotically complex) and the local favorability of the environment  [@Thrall2007]; and trait remixing, which occurs when coevolutionary dynamics are driven by by the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal.

+Here, we develop a framework that quantifies each of these elements in light of a measurable aspect of host-virus interactions.
+To do so, we explore the global biogeography of betacoronaviruses, the group that includes SARS-CoV, MERS-CoV, and SARS-CoV-2.
+Working from a recently published database of bat hosts of betacoronaviruses, we develop the first global maps of both host and virus evolutionary distinctiveness and biogeographic regions for this system.
+Aiming to explain these patterns, we develop a generalized framework for applying the GMTC to host-virus interactions, with a specific emphasis on the potential to create independent coevolutionary dynamics (and therefore spatial fragmentation in risk) through heterogeneity.
-Each of these elements can be applied to a relatively quantifiable aspect of host-virus ecology: (i) viral sharing among hosts, representing the strength of potential interaction between viruses and any one host (i.e., places where viruses undergo constant host switching may be coevolutionary coldspots); (ii) the phylogenetic diversity of hosts, as a proxy for variation in the immunological mechanisms that antagonize viruses (i.e., the selection mosaic); and (iii) the local uniqueness of the bat community, representing the potential for viruses to be exposed to novel host traits (e.g., variation in receptor sequences).
-Together, we argue that these can be used to identify the evolutionary drivers that---in conjunction with transmission processes (e.g., viral prevalence in reservoirs and animal-human contact rates)--- determine disease emergence risk.
+We develop a trivariate risk assessment system that connects each GMTC mechanism o a quantifiable aspect of host-virus interactions: (i) viral sharing rates in host communities, representing the strength of potential interaction between viruses and any one host (i.e., places where viruses undergo constant host switching may be coevolutionary coldspots); (ii) the phylogenetic diversity of hosts, as a proxy for variation in the immunological mechanisms that antagonize viruses (i.e., the selection mosaic); and (iii) the local uniqueness of the bat community, representing the potential for viruses to be exposed to novel host traits (e.g., variation in receptor sequences).
+Together, we argue that these can be used to identify and map the evolutionary drivers that---in conjunction with transmission processes (e.g., viral prevalence in reservoirs and animal-human contact rates)--- determine disease emergence risk.

-Here,

-We turn the processes on the GMTC into definitions of spillover risk from viruses to hosts (focusing on the bats-betacoronavirus complex), with a specific emphasis on the potential to create independent coevolutionary dynamics (and therefore spatial fragmentation in the risk) through heterogeneity.

 # Methods